-As a gym owner, whether that’s a CrossFit box or a one person garage gym or basement gym, your barbell investment is one of the biggest that you’ll make.
+As a gym owner, whether that’s a CrossFit box or a one person garage gym or basement gym, your barbell investment is one of the biggest and important one that you’ll make.

 Here are out top picks:

 |View on Rogue Fitness|